- April is a month to watch lakes and reservoirs on a

 areas around the western islands at Centennial Park from

 late March until the vegetation grows up.
-The pond at the
+At one time the

 mudflats are usually covered at this season.
 Shallow pond